 How does blockchain impact customer journeys, sales channels, and organizational structures?

 One of the biggest issues for cryptocurrencies is that the customer journey is still quite troublesome.
 It can take days from the decision to invest in Bitcoin to the actual execution.
 Download an app, create a wallet, send money from your bank account, wait for it to come, and then finally trade it for a Bitcoin.
 Companies such as Square, PayPal, and Revolut have shown there is demand in the market as well as a lack of frictionless fiat money on-ramp.
 That’s why the Cashapp from Square integrated Bitcoin in their application, becoming a huge success in the US.
 More and more banks and fintechs will follow, providing a seamless and frictionless fiat-to-crypto on-ramp.
 Looking at traditional businesses, the trend toward online sales channels with blockchain technology will only continue.
 The very nature of blockchain is to digitize assets and automate processes as much as possible.
 The more seamless and frictionless the sales process becomes, the better.
 Meanwhile, blockchain is also set to change organizational structures.
-Governance tokens, launched by fast-growing blockchain companies to decentralize decision-making, give stakeholders (governance token holders) a vote.
+Governance tokens, launched by fast-growing blockchain development companies in USA to decentralize decision-making, give stakeholders (governance token holders) a vote.
 The idea is that investors are incentivized to take the best possible decisions for the entire company.
 Only then, can the organization become more successful, and in parallel, tokens become more valuable.